wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/4-functions.md

 `Workflow().run.id`

-This will return the id of the current flow run.
+This will return the ID of the current flow run.
 You could use this for error reporting or logging if needed.
 These functions are not commonly used.

 ## URI parsing functions